-Benchmark: Advanced

-Content Proficiencies: Culture, Communication
+LATIN 4A - 611020 LATIN 4B - 611021 Benchmark: Advanced Content Proficiencies: Culture, Communication

-Grade: 11-12

-Duration: Year-long

 Prerequisites: Latin 3; recommended 2.5 or higher Academic grade in Latin 3B

 In Latin 4, students review Latin syntax and grammar while translating a variety of stories concerning Greek and Roman Demigods and heroes who served as examples and warnings for the Romans.
 Grammar and vocabulary are reviewed as needed, but the focus of the course moves from learning "new" Latin to consolidation and fluent reading.
 Latin 4 is a combined course with Latin 5 and operates on a two year revolving curriculum.